zammad/zammad-org/src/sr/reference/proxy-connections.md

 `ES_JAVA_OPTS`
 : Variable for setting a proxy for Elasticsearch.
 By default, Elasticsearch does not communicate to external systems during the operation.
-However, there can be cases where this is needed, for example when downloading the ingest plugin for Elasticsearch versions below 8.
+However, there can be cases where this is needed.
 Example:

   ```sh
   export ES_JAVA_OPTS="-Dhttp.proxyHost=127.0.0.1 -Dhttp.proxyPort=8080 -Dhttps.proxyHost=127.0.0.1 -Dhttps.proxyPort=8080"